 The 2009 Series B (Taxable) and 2010 Series B (Taxable) Bonds are "qualified build America Bonds" pursuant to Section 54AA of the Internal Revenue Code of 1986, as amended.
 The State expects to receive 35% of the interest payable to bondholders from the United States Treasury.
 Interest subsidies from the United States Treasury received in connection with these "build America Bonds" are not pledged to the payment of principal, interest, or redemption price on the Bonds and are not reported as income to the Program.
 The \$2.4 million subsidy for interest due January 1 and July 1, 2020, was received and deposited in the State Transportation Fund.
-The subsidy that was received reflected a reduction of \$289,577 as required by the Budget Control Act of 2011 (federal budget sequestration).
-The 2009 Series B (Taxable) Bonds were deemed in-full on July 1, 2019, and as of June 30, 2020, only the 2010 Series B Bonds remain outstanding.
+The subsidy that was received reflected a reduction of \$140,764 as required by the Budget Control Act of 2011 (federal budget sequestration).
+The 2009 Series B (Taxable) Bonds were redeemed in-full on July 1, 2019.
+The 2010 Series B Bonds were redeemed in full on July 1, 2020.